 Episode Transcript

-Julie Michelson: [Page//00:00:00] Welcome back to The Inspired Living with Autoimmunity podcast.
+Julie Michelson: [00:00:00] Welcome back to The Inspired Living with Autoimmunity podcast.
 I'm your host, Julie Michaelson, and today's guest is Alison Samon, functional nutrition and lifestyle practitioner who helps people redesign their health and lifestyle so they can get fit, energized, and pain free in ways that are easy, fun, and sustainable.

 Alison, welcome to the podcast.